 This used to drive me crazy when I worked in an agency.
 And it's a reason that soooo many therapists resent paperwork and fall behind.
-That's why I recommend you streamline your documentation as much as possible.
+That's why I recommend you streamline your documentation (and especially, your intake assessment process) as much as possible.

-If you have questions about substance abuse, past treatment, relationships, and suicidal ideation then why do you need to write these things over again in your intake note?
+If you have questions about substance abuse, past treatment, relationships, and suicidal ideation in your assessment form, then why do you need to write these things over again in your intake progress note?
 My opinion is that you don't need to duplicate this... but you do need to have it documented somewhere that makes sense.

-I've got a checklist you can download to create your own intake note template or to use as a reminder when writing your intake notes.
+I've got a notes checklist you can download to create your own intake note template or to use as a reminder when writing your intake progress notes.

-Enter your info below and then check your inbox to download the checklist!
+Enter your info below to sign up for my weekly emails and then check your inbox to download the checklist!
 Remember to check your spam or junk folder.